sawyer-jack-1/connection-resistance-demo/experiments/README.md

 ## Numerical experiments section 6.2.1
-This folder contains experiments for section 6.2.1 in Random Walks, Conductance, and Resistance for the Connection Graph Laplacian
+This folder contains experiments for section 6.2.1 in the paper Random Walks, Conductance, and Resistance for the Connection Graph Laplacian

 Code by Andreas Oslandsbotn